jewertow/istio-playground/egress-external-https-proxy-integration/service-mesh/http-proxy/gateway-istio-mutual/README.md

     https://external-app.corp.net:8443
 ```

-6. Then verify if request was routed via forward proxy:
+6. TODO: Then verify if request was routed via forward proxy:
 ```sh
 vagrant ssh external-proxy -c 'tail -f /var/log/envoy/http-access.log'
 # output should be similar to the following logs: